Sport Climbing Anchors – Setting Up a Top Rope

 A more advanced, but often better, alternative is to use the quad anchor.

-Setting Up a Top Rope from Above
+Setting Up a Top Rope From Above

 At some crags it is possible to set up a top-rope by walking to the top and equalizing anchor bolts or trees.
 Be careful when walking around the top of a crag un-roped.
 You may need to make an anchor further back from the cliff edge and then be put on belay while you set up the top-rope anchor.